 But that’s where general liability comes in handy and why it’s an important part of auto body shop insurance.
 It can help you cover legal expenses if someone decides to sue you for bodily injury or property damage.
-GL can help you cover the injured party’s medical expenses, any court-ordered awards or settlements, and your legal fees.
+GL can help you cover the injured party’s medical expenses and your legal fees if they sue.
 It’s a way for businesses to protect themselves against the risk of a lawsuit so that if you do get sued, the money isn’t coming out of your bank account.

 How does general liability work?
 Here’s an example:

 Your customer, Jack, is coming to pick up his car.
 It was in your shop for a minor repair.
 He’s thrilled that the car’s ready early, but when he gets to your shop he takes a bad fall in your parking lot.
 He breaks his arm and wrist, and it’s a pretty severe injury that’s going to take a lot of recovery.
 Jack decides to sue you.
 Your general liability could help you cover the costs that you’re legally obligated to pay to Jack.

 Yep.
 This one’s important.

 There’s a lot of flammable stuff in your shop, after all, from solvents to paint to oil to the gasoline in the cars.
 And the physical premises of your auto body shop isn’t exactly inexpensive.
 If something happened to it and you had a loss (whether a fire, lightning strike, vandalism, or windstorm), you’d want it to be put back to the way it was before, right?